Denial of Peter: In art and music

 The episode has been the subject of works of art for centuries.
 It has also been dramatized in musical settings of the Passion story.
 It has been depicted in a varieties of mediums and methods, ranging from 6th century mosaic at the Basilica of Sant'Apollinare Nuovo to Russian icons and oil paintings by many old masters.
 The subject was sometimes included in cycles of the Life of Christ or the Passion, often as the only scene not to include the figure of Christ.

 In Rembrandt's 1660 depiction of The Denial of Saint Peter, now in the Rijksmuseum, Amsterdam, influenced by engravings of the c.1623 version by Gerard Seghers, he presents the servant girl who recognizes Peter with a candle, illuminating Peter's face.
 Two soldiers look with suspicion as Peter speaks, while Jesus is shown in the distance, his hands bound behind him, turning to look at Peter.
-Peter's faces away from Jesus, and he gestures with his left hand, although his expression is free of defiance.
+Peter faces away from Jesus, and he gestures with his left hand, although his expression is free of defiance.

 Caravaggio's 1610 Denial of Saint Peter is now at the Metropolitan Museum of Art in New York.
 Author George Weatherhead admires Caravaggio's depiction, the way Peter exhibits a wavering trepidation in his unsteady features, conscious of the unworthy falsehood he was telling.
 His lips quiver and his eyes seek, yet can not find the firmness of truth.
 In this painting, Caravaggio portrayed the servant girl using the same head of the woman that he used in his depiction of The Beheading of Saint John the Baptist.

 A related subject, the "Repentance of Peter", showing the end of the episode, was not often seen before Catholic Counter-Reformation art, where it became popular as an assertion of the sacrament of Confession against Protestant attacks.
 This followed an influential book by the Jesuit Cardinal Robert Bellarmine (1542–1621).
 The image typically shows Peter in tears, as a half-length portrait with no other figures, often with hands clasped as at right, and sometimes the cock in the background; it was often coupled with a repentant Mary Magdalen, another exemplar from Bellarmine's book.

 Georges de La Tour reprised this penitential iconography in Saint Peter Repentant (1645) but added a lantern by the saint's feet and a dangling vine above the cock.
 These allusions to Peter's denial as a lapse from his rightful path and break with the bonds of discipleship are elaborated in Georges de La Tour's Denial of Saint Peter (1650).

-The Passion story has been set in music by numerous composers.
+The Passion story has been set in music by numerous composers, including Roland de Lassus and also Marc-Antoine Charpentier with Le Reniement de Saint Pierre (H.424).
 The episode of Peter's denial is conveyed with great poignancy by J.S.
 Bach in both the St Matthew Passion and the St John Passion.
 Gardiner 2013 says "Inevitably we suffer with Peter; but the uncomfortable question Bach asks us to consider is, would any of us have emerged from his ordeal with greater credit?.